-Build in 1799 AD by Lal Chand Usta and commissioned by Maharajah Sawai Pratap Singh, the combination of Jharokas, lattice-work and windows makes Hawa Mahal a unique structure.
+Build in 1799 AD by Lal Chand Usta and commissioned by Maharajah Sawai Pratap Singh, the combination of Jharokas, lattice-work, and windows make Hawa Mahal a unique structure.
 It is 87 feet high with a unique blend of Rajput and Mughal architectural style and shaped like a Mukut or crown of Lord Krishna.

 Maharajah Sawai Pratap Singh was Maharajah Sawai Jai Singh II’s grandson, the founder of Jaipur city.
 His term was marked with the constant attacks from Marathas.
 It’s an irony, a ruler patronizing all art forms & literature was constantly worried about Maratha attacks.
 Maharajah Sawai Pratap Singh was the only successor of Maharajah Sawai Jai Singh II to give an impetus to architecture.
 In the history of Jaipur, only three rulers have contributed significantly towards built heritage, art, and culture – Maharajah Sawai Jai Singh II, Maharajah Sawai Pratap Singh, and Maharajah Ram Singh II.

 Architecture Inside Hawa Mahal

 Prakash Mandir is open to the sky.
-It has two screens in east and west direction.
-Because it is lit well due to Prakash or sunlight, ity is called Prakash Mandir.
+It has two screens in the east and west direction.
+Because it is lit well due to Prakash or sunlight, it is called Prakash Mandir.